WIMPs in Dilatonic Einstein Gauss-Bonnet Cosmology: Conclusions

 At fixed $\langle \sigma v\rangle_f$ the relic abundance prediction grows with the enhancement factor $A$, given by the ratio between the Hubble constant in the dEGB scenario and its standard value.
 In particular, for a vanishing dEGB term the value of $A$ is very large and incompatible with WIMP bounds unless $\dot{\phi}_{\rm BBN}$ is much lower than the present constraints.
 On the other hand, for the class of solutions that comply with WIMP indirect detection bounds we found that the dEGB term plays a mitigating role on the scalar field (kination) dynamics, slowing down the speed of its evolution and reducing $A$.
 For such slow $\dot{\phi}$ solutions we observe that the corresponding boundary conditions at high temperature correspond asymptotically to an equation of state $w=-1/3$ and a vanishing deceleration parameter $q$.
 This implies that in this class of solutions the effect of dEGB at high $T$ is to add an accelerating term that exactly cancels the deceleration predicted by GR.
 In this regime the density of the Universe is driven by $\rho_{\rm tot}\simeq \rho_{\rm rad}+\rho_{\rm GB}$, with a large cancellation between $\rho_{\rm rad}$ and $\rho_{\rm GB}<0$.

 The bounds that we found from WIMP indirect detection are nicely complementary to late-time constraints from compact binary mergers.
 This suggests that it could be interesting to use other Early Cosmology processes to probe the dEGB scenario.
+In particular, although from the phenomenological point of view the evolution of the Universe at temperatures much larger than the WIMP thermal decoupling are irrelevant to our analysis, it would be interesting to study the implications of the dEGB scenario on Inflation or on the evolution of density perturbations.